bulletmark/pacpush/README.md

 personal public ssh key to the remote root account.
 Your first need to set up your own personal ssh key pair of course, see Google for that part.

-On all remote hosts where you want to `pacsync` to:
+On a remote host to which you want to `pacsync` (assuming you have already set up personal ssh access to that host):

     sudo mkdir -p /root/.ssh
     sudo chmod 700 /root/.ssh